vinceliuice/Vimix-gtk-themes/README.md

 ## Install Or Uninstall

+Open the terminal at current directory.

-Run
+Run (VimixDark-Gtk-Themes)

-    ./VimixTheme-installer.sh
+    ./VimixDark-installer.sh

+And (VimixLight-Gtk-Themes)

+    ./VimixLight-installer.sh

-Or double-click to open VimixDark-installer.sh and select "run at the terminal" at nautilus.
+Or double-click to open that script files and select "run at the terminal" at nautilus.